Addiction Poems

 • By Brenda Winders

-• Published: August 2011 by Family Friend Poems with the permission of the Author.
+• Published by Family Friend Poems August 2011 with permission of the Author.

 One day when I was young, I heard a knock at my door.